Cross-posted from H-Africa

 Mansel G. Blackford.
 Columbus, Ohio: Two Centuries of Business and Environmental Change.
 Columbus: Ohio State University Press, 2016.
 Illustrations.
 256 pp. $69.95 (cloth), ISBN 978-0-8142-1314-8.

-Reviewed by Amy Coale (Florida State University) Published on H-Environment (January, 2018) Commissioned by David T. Benac
+Reviewed by Dustin Meier (The Ohio State University) Published on H-Environment (January, 2021) Commissioned by Daniella McCahey (Texas Tech University)

 Recent Roundtable Reviews

 Commentators: Nancy Jacobs, Finis Dunaway, Edward R. Carr

 Roundtable Review, Vol. 7, No. 1 (2017)

 Author: Carolyn Finney

 Title: Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors